 If underwriters are used in the sale, the securities will be acquired by the underwriters for their own account.
 The underwriters may resell the securities in one or more transactions (including block transactions), at negotiated prices, at a fixed public offering price or at varying prices determined at the time of sale.
 We will include the names of the managing underwriter(s), as well as any other underwriters, and the terms of the transaction, including the compensation the underwriters and dealers will receive, in a prospectus supplement.
-If we or the selling unitholder use an underwriters to purchase the securities will be subject to certain conditions contained in the underwriting agreement.
+If we or the selling unitholder use an underwriter, we or they will execute an underwriting agreement with the underwriter(s) at the time that an agreement is reached for the sale of securities.
+The obligations of the underwriters to purchase the securities will be subject to certain conditions contained in the underwriting agreement.
 The underwriters will be obligated to purchase all of the securities of the series offered if any of the securities are purchased.
 Any public offering price and any discounts or concessions allowed or re-allowed or paid to dealers may be changed from time to time.
 The underwriters will use a prospectus supplement to sell securities.